2002 Winter Paralympics

-The 2002 Winter Paralympics, the eighth Paralympic Winter Games, were held in Salt Lake City, Utah, United States, from March 7 to 16, 2002.
+The 2002 Winter Paralympics, the eighth Paralympic Winter Games, were held in Salt Lake City, Utah, United States, from 7 to 16 March 2002.
 A total of 416 athletes from 36 nations participated.
 They were the first Winter Paralympics in the American continent.

 These were the first Paralympic Winter Games for Andorra, Chile, China, Croatia, Greece, and Hungary.
 Ragnhild Myklebust of Norway won five gold medals in skiing and biathlon, becoming the most successful Winter Paralympic athlete of all time with 22 medals, 17 of them gold.

 Opening ceremony

 The opening ceremony was held on 7 March 2002 at Rice-Eccles Stadium, with more than 40,000 spectators.
 Muffy Davis and Chris Waddell jointly lit the Paralympic cauldron.

 Closing ceremony

-The closing ceremony with a more than 25.000 audience was held on 16 March 2002 at the Olympic Medals Plaza in downtown Salt Lake City.
+The closing ceremony with more than 25.000 tickets sold was held on 16 March 2002 at the Olympic Medals Plaza in downtown Salt Lake City.

 Sports

 The games consisted of four disciplines in three sports, with 92 medal events in total.